Edward Heath: Second World War

 Heath spent late 1939 and early 1940 on a debating tour of the United States before being called up.
 On 22 March 1941, he received an emergency commission as a second lieutenant in the Royal Artillery.
 During the war he initially served with heavy anti-aircraft guns around Liverpool (which suffered heavy German bombing raids in May 1941) and by early 1942 was regimental adjutant, with the substantive rank of captain.

 Heath participated as an adjutant in the Normandy landings, where he met Maurice Schumann, French Foreign Minister under Pompidou.
 As a temporary major commanding a battery of his own, he provided artillery support during the Allied campaigns in France and Germany in 1944–45, for which he received a mention in despatches on 8 November 1945.

 Heath later remarked that "[it's] one thing to be in the war, and you see the enemy on the other side and so you bombard them, and then later on when you pass over their ground, you see dead bodies lying around".
 In September 1945 he commanded a firing squad that executed a Polish soldier convicted of rape and murder.
 He was appointed a Member of the Order of the British Empire, Military Division (MBE) on 24 January 1946.
 He was demobilised in August 1946 and promoted to the substantive rank of lieutenant-colonel on 1 May 1947.

-Heath joined the Honourable Artillery Company as a lieutenant-colonel on 1 September 1951, in which he remained active throughout the 1950s, rising to commanding officer of the Second Battalion; a portrait of him in full dress uniform still hangs in the Queens Room of the HAC's Armoury House.
+Heath joined the Honourable Artillery Company as a lieutenant-colonel on 1 September 1951, in which he remained active throughout the 1950s, rising to commanding officer of 2 Regiment HAC; a portrait of him in full dress uniform still hangs in the Queens Room of the HAC's Armoury House.
 In April 1971, as prime minister, he wore his lieutenant-colonel's insignia to inspect troops.